2020 Summer Youth Dialogues on Race and Ethnicity in Metropolitan Detroit

 CASC minor program students can count their course credit toward their Diversity requirement in the minor.
 CASC students who have questions about fulfilling their Diversity requirement should contact Amber Williams at email@example.com.

-We are looking for the best available facilitators and will arrange for you to register for the credit in the Fall semester if it saves you the cost of tuition.
-All fellows will receive a paid stipend of $1,500.
-Fellows will also be invited to apply for an additional IGR grant of $1,000.00.
+We are looking for the best available facilitators and will arrange for you to register for the credit in the Fall semester, if it saves you the cost of tuition.
+All fellows will receive a paid stipend of $2,500.

 SYD is a partnership of the University of Michigan's Youth and Community Program, School of Social Work, and The Program on Intergroup Relations.